Mohitscodiclab/Tips_tricks/New_Civilization.md

 3. Create the first tools and technologies
 4. Build a community foundation
 5. Develop knowledge systems for future generations
+6. Expand and adapt to all environments
+7. Eventually reach for the stars

 ⚠️ **Critical Rules:**
 - Never separate beyond shouting distance
 - Document EVERY discovery
 - Prioritize reproduction by Year 2
 - Always maintain fire
+- Adapt techniques to your environment

 ---